-Value creating drivers → for building strong business partner relationships
+strong business partner relationships

 - Responsible procurement

 - Two-way dialogue

-- Providing value to outsource service providers
+- providers

 - Bolstering strategic alliances

 - Industry memberships

 Responsible procurement GRI 204-1

 Our suppliers are considered strategic partners and in return, we expect adherence to highest standards of quality, service and ethics.
 Total procurement spend amounted to Rs.
 1.3 Bn. in 2021 and 100% of our goods and services are procured from local suppliers by working closely with the local communities.
 We ensure that all our suppliers are adhered to National Procurement Guidelines set by the GOSL.